ekote/Build-Your-First-End-to-End-Lakehouse-Solution/exercise-2/exercise-2.md

 # Task 2.8 - Automation

 Congratulations, you have completed the advanced data engineering notebook.
 Now, let's focus on automation.
 Considering we have just two tables, imagine the scenario where you need to process 50 tables or 50 different Parquet data sources.
 In such cases, the most efficient approach is to build and prioritize a data pipeline.
-This is the aim of the task at hand – to establish automation.
+This is the aim of the task at hand – to establish automation.0
+0
 ## Pre-Automation Quality Check
 Ensure the following before starting the automation process:
-* Lakehouse bronzerawdata contains two tables: green201501 and green201301.
+* Lakehouse `bronzerawdata` contains two tables: `green201501` and `green201301`.
-* Lakehouse bronzerawdata includes one folder in the Files section, named 2023, created by a shortcut.
+* Lakehouse `bronzerawdata` includes one folder in the Files section, named `2023`, created by a shortcut.
-* Lakehouse bronzerawdata has one file in the Files section: NYC-Taxi-Discounts-Per-Day.csv.
+* Lakehouse `bronzerawdata` has one file in the Files section: `NYC-Taxi-Discounts-Per-Day.csv`.
-* Lakehouse silvercleansed consists of three tables: avg_fare_per_month, green201501_cleansed, and green201501_discounts.
+* Lakehouse `silvercleansed` consists of three tables: `green2015_avg_fare_per_month`, `green201501_cleansed`, and `green201501_discounts`.

 Once all is set, proceed with the automation.